duke-of-alaska/Python-Projects/README.md

 # Python-Projects

 ## What is this?
-My entire history of python, from beginner to advanced.
+My entire history of python projects.

-## Will this go public?
+## Installation
-Potentially, I haven't decided yet.
+Later I'll fix this

 ## Will this be finished?
 Yes